saraAhangari/Streamlit-chatbot/README.md

 streamlit run script_name.py
 ```

-After launching the application, follow these steps:
+After launching the application, if you're running streamlit_app.py follow these steps:

 1. Input your **OpenAI API key** in the sidebar.
 This is required for the RAG model to generate responses.
 2. Specify the **data directory path** where your loan-related documents are stored.
 The application will use these documents to retrieve information and assist users with their queries.